Orago/mittz-bot/README.md

 ## Releases & Branches

 The `master` branch is considered a stable branch capable of being released at any time.
 Reviewed, stable changes land against `master` via pull-request.

-Our open source release branches are named by version number, e.g. `release/3.3`.
-All open source releases (included pre-releases) are tagged.

-The `release/VERSION+BUILD` branches are production-ready branches for our cloud product but are not yet vetted for open source release (alternate platforms & configurations).

 |                     | Active Release |
 | ------------------- | -------------- |